lltfm/openness/works/saltem_hoc/README.md

   * Specifications
     * LLM prompt: [v11](../../code/openness_gpt/openness_gpt-prompt-v11.txt)
     * LLM: ChatGPT, Model 4o
-    * Response Dates: Nov 2024 - Jan 2025
+    * Response Dates: Nov 2024 - Mar 2025
-  > Note: verified as of Dec 10 2024, ChatGPT anonymous free tier now allows only the "4o-mini" model.
+  > Note: ChatGPT anonymous free tier allows only the "4o-mini" model.
 Openness GPT requires the "4o" model for its large prompt and for mandala creation.
 The "4o" model can still be accessed for free by creating an account or logging in to an existing account.

   > If the model is not "4o", click on the model dropdown in the upper-left and
   > select "4o" (highlighted below)
   [<img src="../../images/openness_gpt-screenshot-1.jpg" width="512"/>](../../images/openness_gpt-screenshot-1.jpg)

+  > Note: Openness GPT may not always give a correct Saltem Hoc response.
+To fix this, tell it "please remember your instructions and restate your answer." and it will respond using the Saltem Hoc method and offer to create a mandala.

 ### Example response: "What is magic?"